Warren Keating, President

 Sarah Taylor manages Antieau Gallery Santa Fe at 134 W. Water Street, the second artist-owned gallery of self-taught fabric appliqué and embroidery artist, Chris Roberts-Antieau, the first being in New Orleans, LA.
 With nearly ten years of experience in music and arts administration in New Orleans, Sarah hopes to encourage and explore the crossover between music and art, through inventive event programming at Antieau Gallery, as well as between the two historic cities she calls home.

 Lisa Stewart, Manager

 Lisa Stewart is an entrepreneur, digital publisher, designer, performer and business manager.
-Ten years ago, she created an avid following and unique advertising model at EncinoMom.com which integrated editorial, video and traditional advertising to promote local and national business to her California lifestyle audience.
+Ten years ago, she created an avid following and unique advertising model at EncinoMom.com which integrated editorial, video and traditional advertising to promote local and national businesses to her California lifestyle audience.
 She has managed the marketing and growth of businesses that range from theaters to roofing companies.
 As a performer, she has received awards and accolades for her work as a theatre actor and live jazz vocalist.
-She is currently the designer and business manager of the Teabag Project.
+Currently, she is the designer and business manager of the Teabag Project here in Santa Fe.